mattermost/docs/source/administration/devops-command-center.rst

 Glossary
 --------

-- **Commander:** The Mattermost user currently responsible for transitioning an incident from ongoing to closed.
+- **Commander:** The Mattermost user currently responsible for transitioning an incident from ongoing to ended.
 - **Incident:** An event requiring the coordinated actions of one or more Mattermost users.
-An incident is either ongoing or closed.
+An incident is either ongoing or ended.
 - **Incident channel:** A Mattermost channel dedicated to real-time conversation about the incident.
 - **Incident insight page:** The incident details and analytics page, which also provides the channel export download link.
 It is not available on mobile.
 - **Incident member:** A Mattermost user with access to the corresponding incident channel.